 Dr Melahat Sahin-Dikmen

-I am a Lecturer in the School of Organisations, Economy and Society.
+I am a Senior Lecturer in Sociology, at the School of Social Sciences.

-I am a sociologist by training and an interdisciplinary scholar in practice.
-My current research examines the impact of climate change and climate adaptation policies on the world of work, informed by economic sociology, industrial relations, political sociology, and gender studies.
-My recent projects investigate vocational education and training for low-energy building construction; gender equity in the EU energy efficiency policies and the just transition strategies of labour organisations.
+My current research examines the impact of climate change and climate adaptation on the world of work.
+My recent projects investigate the implications of climate change for the architectural profession, climate literacy development for building workers, gender equity in the EU energy efficiency policies, and the just transition strategies of labour organisations.

 I took my first degree at the London School of Economics and Political Science (1997) and later completed a master's degree in Social Research Methods (2000) also at the LSE.
 Between 2001-2009, I worked at the Policy Studies Institute on a range of social policy research, followed by a Ph.D. at the University of York (2014).
 I have been at the University of Westminster since 2016, first as a Research Fellow at the Centre for the Study of the Production of the Built Environment (ProBE), and as a lecturer since 2021.